statisticalbiotechnology/and/performance_tests.md

 ## Tests

 The most interesting data retrieved from tests were the minimum and average run-time it took to run Percolator.
 Most tests were repeted 10 or 5 times.
 The input data contained 25 million lines of PSMs.
-C++14 was used for these tests and the time it took reading the input from disk not accounted for.
+Percolator was compiled using C++14, and the time it took reading the input from disk was not accounted for.

 All tests was conducted on a stationary computer running Ubuntu 18.04.5 LTS with the following hardware:
 - 32 GB of RAM (clocked at 1333Mhz)